-a.
-Bottom heights of side panels shall not exceed a maximum of 1" (25.4 mm) above zero line and/or a maximum of 1/2" (12.7 mm) below zero line.
-Zero line shall be established by a straight line tangent to stem and stern on bottom.
+4.m.ii The bottom surface of the fuselage (side panels including bottom skin), shall not exceed a maximum of 1" (25.4 mm) above zero line and/or a maximum of $\frac{1}{2}$ " (12.7 mm) below zero line.
+Zero line shall be established by a straight line from bow to stern on bottom surface (not including bow tang or bobstay fitting.)

-b.
-Maximum height of side panels above zero line may be 8-1/2" (215.9 mm) including deck and bottom covering.
-All heights of side panels shall be proportional to height as shown in "Layout of Side Panel".
+4.m.iii Maximum height of the fuselage side (side panel including deck) above zero line may be 8-1/2" (215.9 mm).
+All heights of fuselage sides shall be proportional to height as shown in "Layout of Side Panel".
 The top edge of the side panel may not be concave at any point along its length.
+When describing the fuselage side profile: the term "proportional" will be defined as a "smooth curve" without reversing the line abruptly.